 No question the analog sound is richer than early digital, and even today there are many digital systems that do not match the feel of vinyl.
 I have a vinyl setup now, mainly for the novelty, though I do enjoy the spinning record.
 My DAC just sits there, doesn’t even blink: the analog spin is nice.
 The popping noises bother me, I don’t like the idea that my speakers are taking abuse from a needle that literally scratches and degrades a piece of plastic, seems so primitive.

-This paper is about how to get the richest most detailed sound possible out of your computer, with quality, detail, and feel surpassing all other mediums, even vinyl.
+This paper is about my views on how to get the richest most detailed sound possible out of your computer, with quality, detail, and feel surpassing all other mediums, even vinyl.

 I know this because I have tested high-quality vinyl recordings against their digital counterparts, and with a correctly configured computer and DAC I can unequivocally say that digital is superior in every way to vinyl.
 With the critical caveat that the digital system is properly configured.
 You have to do it right!

 I like to use the baking analogy: try making a cake without following the recipe, just add ingredients at will, and see what you end up with.
 It is likely, even mathematically, that a functional cake can never result from random amounts of ingredients.
 You simply must follow the instructions in order to succeed.
 The very same thing is needed here, if you want to experience the best in audio, you must ensure the fundamentals are in place.